Controlling worms in sheep

 Worm species pass through three stages:

-Pasture stage: Infective L3 larvae wriggle out of the dung onto the ground and pasture, where they are consumed by sheep during grazing.
+Pasture stage: Infective L3 larvae wriggle out of the dung onto the ground and pasture. where they are consumed by sheep during grazing.
 Infective L3 larvae are reasonably tolerant of temperature.
-L3 larvae do not feed and uneaten larvae typically die three to six months after hatching once their energy reserves are used up.1
+L3 larvae do not feed and uneaten larvae typically die three to six months after hatching once their energy reserves are used up.

-Most sheep and lamb producers implement some form of worm control using anthelmintics (i.e. ‘drenches’) in combination with grazing management and genetic selection.1
+Sheep farmers implement worm control using anthelmintics (e.g. ‘drenches’) in combination with grazing management.

-Producers in higher rainfall regions, where worm pressure and resistance are more prevalent, are more likely to implement strategic worm control programs incorporating:
+Neew Zealand sheep farmers are likely to implement strategic worm control programs incorporating:

-- strategic timing of treatments (e.g. weaning, summer, pre-lambing, quarantine)
+- strategic timing of treatments (e.g. knock out, exit, quarantine)

 - the use of combination drenches wherever possible

-- the use of long-acting single active drenches in combination with ‘primer’ or ‘exit’ treatments
+- the use of long-acting drenches and capsules in combination with ‘primer’ or ‘exit’ treatments

 - monitoring drench efficacy using worm egg counts (pre- and post-drench)